Request for Proposals

 Week of November 26, 2018 – Awards Announced

-Future rounds are expected to occur twice a year with deadlines in February and September.
-J-PAL North America also accepts off-cycle proposals for projects facing time constraints due to factors outside of their control.
-We encourage pilot studies and travel/proposal development proposals facing time constraints to apply before the deadline.
+In rare instances, J-PAL North America will consider off-cycle proposals for projects, including pilots, facing time constraints due to factors outside of their control.
 Decisions on these applications are typically made in about two weeks.
+We accept travel/proposal development grants at any time of the year.

 Applicants must include both (a) a representative of a US state or local government and (b) a J-PAL affiliate, J-PAL post-doctoral fellow, or researcher invited by J-PAL North America to apply to the State and Local Innovation Initiative (special invitee).